yurm04/CISC2350/assignments/assignment6/README.md

 **Please make sure you start the assignment early.
 Give yourself enough time to ask for help and debug any errors or MAMP issues**

 ## Bonus
 This week there is a chance to earn a few more points.
 Visit https://pages.github.com/ and read up on what GitHub Pages are.
-The TLDR; is it is a way to host a live website through a GitHub repo.
+The TL;DR is it is a way to host a live website through a GitHub repo.

 Make a Github Page that hosts your resume website.
 Submit the link of your GitHub page (not the repo) along with your Assignment 6 link, and **earn +5pts** on Assignment 6.